peidevs/Event_Resources/PendingMeetUps.md

 * AUG 2021: Nolan will cat-herd IRL event at SZ
     - AUG 2021 possibly a BBQ at Chez Dustin?
-* SEPT 2021: Mike G offers to cat-herd
+* SEPT 2021: Mike G will cat-herd

 ### Misc